 The device’s batteries must be charged daily too and if you forget to charge it or if the battery begins to fail, it will send a signal to the your probation or parole officer, which could result in your being sent back to prison.

 Even if you don’t have a faulty device, you can still have problems when you are required to go somewhere in an emergency without your parole officer’s permission.
 Wired shares the example of one convict who was arrested for visiting the hospital after cutting his hand.
-The devices are also not to be removed, even for emergency medical procedures like MRIs or CT scans that cannot be performed with the bracelets on.
+This is because those sentenced to wear ankle monitors in San Diego and other jurisdictions are not allowed to remove them, even for emergency medical procedures like MRIs or CT scans that cannot be performed with the bracelets on.

-While those probation and parole violations related to device errors and emergencies will probably not be ruled violations in court hearings, the fact that you are required to spend time behind bars awaiting your hearing could cost you your job.
+While probation and parole violations related to ankle monitor errors and emergencies will probably not be ruled violations in court hearings, especially with a good criminal lawyer at your side, the fact that you are required to spend time behind bars awaiting your hearing could cost you your job.

-The monitors can make it even more difficult for those on parole or probation to obtain jobs in the first place as they are not only visible signs of an offender’s criminal past, but also because those wearing the devices cannot vary from their routine without risking being sent back to prison.
-Because you must pay for their own monitoring (anywhere from $15 to $20 a day), the loss of a job could also result in the violation of probation or parole and a return to incarceration.
+An ankle monitor for probation or parole can make it even more difficult to obtain a job in the first place as it will serve as a visible signs of an offender’s criminal past and it will prevent you from varying your routine without risking being sent back to jail.
+Because you must pay for your own monitoring (anywhere from $15 to $20 a day), the loss of a job could also result in the violation of probation or parole and a return to incarceration.

 Additionally, few people are aware that many people are given monitors as opposed to being kept in jail while waiting trial.
 Unlike bail though, the costs of ankle monitors are not returned if you are found innocent of a crime.

-And while the monitors may be less expensive than incarceration, purchasing and upkeeping the devices as well as arresting an incarcerating anyone whose GPS signal reports a violation is far more costly to taxpayers than simply allowing someone to serve probation or parole without a digital monitor.
+And while ankle monitors for those on probation and parole may be less expensive than incarceration, purchasing and upkeeping the devices as well as arresting an incarcerating anyone whose GPS signal reports a violation is far more costly to taxpayers than simply allowing someone to serve probation or parole without a digital monitor.

 The Best Solution is True Freedom

-While an ankle monitor is generally better than incarceration, it might not be if your monitored probation period would be longer than the sentence you might otherwise serve behind bars.
-That’s especially true if a malfunction on the part of the monitor or a minor error on your part results in a probation violation that ends with your being put in jail or prison.
-That’s why it is important to discuss all of your options with your Vista probation defense lawyer before deciding whether you want to accept probation or incarceration.
+While an ankle monitor for probation or parole is generally better than incarceration, it might not be if your monitored probation period would be longer than the sentence you might otherwise serve behind bars.
+That’s especially true if a malfunction on the part of the monitor or a minor error on your part results in a probation violation that ends with your being put in jail.
+That’s why it is important to discuss all of your options with your Vista probation lawyer before deciding whether you want to accept probation or incarceration.

-If you have been accused of a crime, please call (760) 643-4050 to schedule a free initial consultation with Vista probation attorney Peter M. Liss.
+If you have been accused of a crime, please call (760) 643-4050 to schedule a free initial consultation with Vista probation lawyer Peter M. Liss.

 Creative Commons Image by Monique